Jakubson/JPremium/README.md

 ## Details

 You could buy JPremium on the spigotmc.org for $6.99.
-[Click here to buy](https://www.spigotmc.org/resources/jpremium.27766/)
+[I am buying!](https://www.spigotmc.org/resources/jpremium.27766/)